cniweb/ant-contrib/docs/http-client_type.md

 HttpClient
 ==========

-The &lt;httpClient&gt; type allows the caller to create an HttpClient instance, and add it as a reference, or be nested as a subelement of an HTTP method call.
+The <httpClient> type allows the caller to create an HttpClient instance, and add it as a reference, or be nested as a subelement of an HTTP method call.

 Parameters
 ----------